15 Yummy Iron-Rich Foods For Babies That They’ll Love To Devour

 This thermometer is highly recommended for all parents of infants.
 You can upgrade to a non-rectal thermometer when they’re older!

 For ages 3 months and over, using a forehead (temporal artery) thermometer is a great idea.
-My favorite forehead thermometer is the Exergen Temporal Artery Thermometer (click here to check price).
+My favorite forehead thermometer is the Exergen Temporal Artery Thermometer (click here to check price on Amazon).

 Temporal artery thermometers aren’t the easiest to use, but with a little practice, you’ll get the hang of it.
 You just swipe the end of the thermometer gently across your child’s forehead, and it reads the temperature with accuracy.